andriusch/blueprints_boy/_posts/2010-07-01-strategies.markdown

 apple.name.should == 'red apple'
 {% endhighlight %}

+# Building multiple times

+If you want to build same blueprint multiple times (creating object that blueprint creates multiple times).
+You can use `build!` method.

+{% highlight ruby %}
+blueprint :apple do
+  Fruit.new 'apple'
+end

+# Spec
+apple1 = build!(:apple)
+apple2 = build!(:apple)
+# Different objects but both are instances of Fruit and have name 'apple'
+apple1.object_id.should_not == apple2.object_id
+{% endhighlight %}

 # Factories

 When adding [factories](/blueprints_boy/factories) you can define class and strategy that particular factory is used for.